COVID-19 Helpful Links and Resources Found Here.

 My name is Veronica Kaipainen, but the kids and staff at our school find "Mrs. K" to be much easier to remember and say! :)

-I have been a school counselor for 15 years, and I'm proud to say that every single year has been spent right here at Pioneer Valley.
+This is my 17th year as an elementary school counselor, and I'm proud to say that every single year has been spent right here at Pioneer Valley.
 I have thoroughly enjoyed watching the children grow and learn over all these years, and getting to know and care so much about the families in our PV community.

 I'm very proud to be a part of the Pioneer Valley team.
 Our teachers, students and families are the best!